grpc-ecosystem/awesome-grpc/readme.md

 - [cmux](https://github.com/soheilhy/cmux) - Connection multiplexer for GoLang: serve different services on the same port!
 Supports gRPC.
 - [go-grpc-channelz](https://github.com/rantav/go-grpc-channelz) - A channelz UI for Golang.
 Channelz is an approved and already implemented proposal describing the inner state of gRPC connections/channels. go-grpc-channelz provides a simple UI for channelz for easy diagnosis.
 - [goprotoc](https://github.com/jhump/goprotoc) - Library for writing protoc plugins in Go; also includes a pure-Go protoc replacement.
+- [gRPC for production](https://github.com/apssouza22/grpc-server-go) - A Golang project that provides the core requirements for a production-ready gRPC communication.

 <a name="lang-nodejs"></a>
 ### Node.js